 by Sam Diamond, Story & Social

-The Chris Team consists of 20 members in total (and still growing) plus a dozen freelancers make up our talented and fun-loving team in the heart of Berlin.
-We are a colorful mixture of personalities from all parts of the world with different skills, interests and fields of activity.
+20 full-timers plus a dozen freelancers make up our talented and fun-loving team in the heart of Berlin.
+We are a colorful mixture of personalities from all parts of the world with different skills, interests and fields of expertise.
 We’re all crucial members of the German Autolabs family and part of Chris, the digital co-driver of the future.
 Since the ❤️ and soul of a company is its employees, let us introduce ourselves.
-Today: Dariusz, our 🍔🤴🏻.
+Today: Galina, our Android Developer.

 What drew you to the company?

-What is your job and part in the company?
+What is your job and role in the company?

-What is interesting on your field of work?
+What do you find interesting about your field of work?

-What do you think makes GAL a great place to work?
+What do you think makes German Autolabs a great place to work?

-What have been some of your challenges, and how have you overcome them?
+What have been some the challenges of working at German Autolabs, and how have you overcome them?

-How does an ordinary working day looks like in your life?
+What does an ordinary working day look like for you?

 What do you like about living and working in Berlin?